transformationflow/transformationflow.github.io/docs/index.md

-# What is a Transformation Flow?
+# What is Transformation Flow?
 ---
 !!! tldr "Summary"
-    Transformation Flow is a framework for planning, developing, implementing, optimising, documenting, managing and monitoring SQL-based data transformations in Google BigQuery.
+    Transformation Flow is a framework for planning, developing, implementing, optimising, documenting, managing and monitoring SQL-based data transformation and augmentation in Google BigQuery.
 ---

 ## Motivation
 Google BigQuery is an almost infinitely powerful foundation for any kind of analytics work, and it can be used in virtually unbounded ways.
 This makes it difficult to structure optimally, especially for those new to the platform (or new to working with data).

-After years of experience refining optimal ways of working within BigQuery with a large number of clients and types of data, while the platform capabilities have evolved in parallel, this framework is the codification of this evolved methodology.
+After years of experience refining and optimising ways of working within BigQuery with a large number of clients and types of data, while the platform capabilities have evolved in parallel, this framework is the codification of this evolved methodology.

 The core motivation for developing and sharing this are: